ccremer/kubernetes-client-browser/packages/kubernetes-client-angular/projects/kubernetes-client-angular/README.md

 ## Integration in Angular and NGRX

 This package is an Angular library that integrates `@ngrx/data` for store management.
+Although, the `KubernetesClientService` can be used natively without store support.

 ## Getting started